dchudz/dchudz.github.io/_posts/2015-02-02-interaction-or-not.md

 ![plot of chunk unnamed-chunk-12](/images/posts/interaction-or-not/unnamed-chunk-12.png)

-Instead, boosting generally fits only a small amount of the signal at each stage, making only very small adjustments in the direction of fitting the residuals.
+Instead, boosting generally fits just a small amount of the signal at each stage, making only very small adjustments in the direction of fitting the residuals.
 This works much better:

 ```r